Best laptop deals in the Amazon Prime Day 2024 sale

 Razer makes great gaming laptops.
 The brand’s blade range is available in 14in, 16in and 18in sizes, with the cheapest option being named as the “best for gaming” in our roundup of the best laptops.
 “You can spend half as much on a gaming laptop and still play most modern games without any issues, but if you want maxed-out graphics and cutting-edge, future-proofed specs, the Razer 14 is the one to beat,” noted our expert.
 That’s why, though it’s still far from affordable, this £800 Amazon discount on the Razer blade 16 saving is still worth noting if you’re in the market for a premium gaming machine.

-Another of our best laptop guide alumni, this Asus Chromebook has sunk to a very reasonable £249.99 on Amazon – just £20 shy of its lowest-ever price on the retailer.
-It packs a punch for this price too.
+Another of our best laptop guide alumni, this Asus Chromebook has sunk to £272 on Amazon.
+It packs a punch for this price, too.
 “If you mostly work inside a browser tab, especially on Chrome, you should consider making your next laptop a Chromebook,” our tech writer says.
 “The Chromebook plus CX34 is one of the better examples of the form, pairing a sleek minimalist design with sensible specifications.”

 When is Amazon Prime Big Deal Days?

-Prime Big Deal Days 2024 takes place on Tuesday 8 October and Wednesday 9 October.
+Prime Big Deal Days 2024 kicked off on Tuesday 8 October and runs until midnight tonight (Wednesday 9 October).
 Just like Prime Day, you’ll need to be a Prime member to access the deals.
 You can sign up for a 30-day free trial if you haven’t already had one, and start enjoying benefits such as same-day and next-day delivery, early access to deals, Prime Video access, Prime Music access and more.

 What is Amazon Prime Big Deal Days?